 Does Staying Off Social Media Make You Happier?

-This is another common question from people who are considering leaving social media.
+This is another common question for people who are considering leaving social media.

 The answer here is like pretty much everything important in life: It depends.

-They felt bad about not being able to connect with their loved ones, difficulty dealing with boredom, and also dull because their usual entertainment channel was missing.
+They felt bad about not being able to connect with their loved ones, had difficulty dealing with their emotions, and were also bored because their usual entertainment channel was missing.